ShuvoProgram/express-boilerplate-starter/README.md

 ## Getting Started

-To get started with Create Express TypeScript Starter, follow these steps:
+To get started with Express Boilerplate Starter, follow these steps:

 1. Use `npx` to create a new project based on the starter: